Engineering Acoustics

 Course learning outcomes

-• Understand and apply the concepts, definitions and theories used in acoustics, and their application to analysis of acoustic systems
+• Apply acoustics concepts, definitions and theories to analysis of acoustic systems

-• Be able to assess complex occupational and environmental noise problems using acceptable assessment criteria
+• Assess complex occupational and environmental noise problems using acceptable noise assessment standards, policies and criteria

-• Be able to use instrumentation for noise measurement and understand the type of measurements appropriate for various situations
+• Operate instrumentation for noise measurement and select the type of measurements appropriate for various situations

 Prerequisite(s)